gtzi203/CreNodes/README.md

 2. Place the CreNodes folder into your mods folder.

-3. Enable the mod in your world’s world.mt or via the in-game mod manager.
+3. Enable the mod via the in-game mod manager.

 Dependencies: